FrozenVoid/Philosophy-DB/DigitalCulture/Manipulation/DeepFakes/readme.txt

-Deep Fakes are computer CGI images or film, generated from pre-trained Neural Networks to copy specific style(style transfer) into a realistic frame resembling a human: however a close inspection might reveal the image as artificially constructed, having artifacts of composition or insertion.
+Deep Fakes are computer CGI images or film, generated from pre-trained Neural Networks to copy specific style(style transfer) into a realistic frame resembling a human(usually copied over an existing image/video with new features): however a close inspection might reveal the image as artificially constructed, having artifacts of composition or insertion.
  GAN networks generate images